-- obtain an application form from the Office of Admission, a copy of the Common Application, or an electronic application at www.hendrix.edu. - submit the completed form with a \$40 non-refundable application fee. - have your high school forward an official transcript of grades on all work you have attempted. - take the American College Test (ACT) or the Scholastic Aptitude Test (SAT) and request that your scores be sent to Hendrix.
+- complete the Common Application online or submit a completed Hendrix application along with \$40 nonrefundable application fee.
+The application fee will be waived if you submit the Common Application online.
+It is also waived if you submit a completed Hendrix application by December 1 or bring it to a campus visit.
+You may access both applications at www.hendrix.edu/apply.
+Also, those who apply by December 1 will know a decision by the end of December. - have your high school forward an official transcript of grades on all work you have attempted since the beginning of the ninth grade. - take the American College Test (ACT) or the Scholastic Aptitude Test (SAT) and request that your scores be sent to Hendrix.
 These tests may be taken during the junior or senior year.
 Information concerning the tests may be obtained from your high school counselor or by contacting the Office of Admission at Hendrix College.
 The Hendrix ACT code number is 0128, and the SAT code number is 6273. - Return your application to: Office of Admission Hendrix College 1600 Washington Avenue Conway, AR 72032-3080